slowproj/slowdash/app/server/slowapi/docs/README.md

 - full chain: `fullchain.pem`

 ### WSGI
 In addition to ASGI, WSGI can be used.
-The `to_wsgi()` function wraps the ASGI App (standard SlowAPI App) and replaces the ASGI interface with WSGI:
+The `slowapi.WSGI(app)` function wraps the ASGI App (standard SlowAPI App) and returns a WSGI app.
 ```python
 # testapp.py